kyrie-edelweiss/edelweiss-archive/_pages/red-king-silence.md

 Paragraphs buckled.

 The Fool faded first.
-Then Samsara’s scream stretched
+Then Samsara’s scream stretched—
-—until it had no shape.
+until it had no shape.

 ---